 Product Offerings by Major Market Players

-The better, advanced and diverse varieties of anti-counterfeiting packaging products and solutions with enhanced properties that are able to effectively prevent and control the chances and probability of the production of fake products.
-These products are being offered by existing and new players in different markets is estimated to lead to increased adoption and propel the market growth further over the forecast period.
+The better, advanced, and diverse varieties of anti-counterfeiting packaging products and solutions with enhanced properties are able to effectively prevent and control the chances and probability of the production of fake products.
+These products are being offered by existing and new players in different markets are estimated to lead to increased adoption and propel the market growth further over the forecast period.

 Some of the examples of the product offerings are as follows:

 The increasing popularity of RFID technology and the presence of the strict guidelines associated with the usage and the promotion of RFID technologies is expected to increase its adoption among different end-users due to the advancement of track and trace packaging solutions